 7. Yes, you can layer a grain bowl ahead of time.

-There's nothing wrong with making your grain bowls the day before you plan to eat them — in fact, I often find that sometimes it really takes a good day for the flavors in the dressing or sauce to fully settle into all the other components.
+There's nothing wrong with making your grain bowls the day before you plan to eat them.
+In fact, I find that sometimes it really takes a good day for the flavors in the dressing or sauce to fully settle into all the other components.
 Again, it's all about that prep.

 8. Color is key.